 Virgil van Dijk missed training with his Liverpool teammates on Monday, but is not suffering from an injury, according to the Echo.

-The Dutchman was absent from an open session at the Qatar University complex, held ahead of the Reds’ FIFA Club World Cup semi-final against Monterrey later in the week, but it is understood that he is not suffering from any kind of complaint.
+The Dutchman was absent from an open session at the Qatar University complex, held ahead of the Reds’ FIFA Club World Cup semi-final against Monterrey later in the week that apuestas24.mx has the Reds as favourites for, but it is understood that he is not suffering from any kind of complaint.

 A piece from the Echo reads: “Anfield sources remain tight lipped over why the defender was not present and taking part with the rest of his team-mates.